boazbk/tcs/lec_00_1_math_background.md

 Mathematicians often define new concepts in terms of old concepts.
 Here is an example of a definition:

 > ### {.definition title="Perfect Square" #perfectsquaredef}
 A natural number $n$ is a _perfect square_ if there exists a natural number $k$ such that $n = k\cdot k$.

 [perfectsquaredef](){.ref} uses the concept of a natural number, and the concept of multiplication, to define the new term "perfect square".

 When you see a new definition or concept, always ask yourself the following questions:

 1. What is the intuitive notion that this definition aims at modeling?

 2. How is the new concept defined in terms of other concepts?

 3. Which of these prior concepts am I already familiar with, and which ones do I still need to look up?

 4. Can I come up with examples of objects that satisfy this definition? and examples of objects that do not?

-As you read through the rest of this chapter and this text, try to ask yourself  the questions 1-4 above every time that you encounter a new definition.
+As you read through the rest of this chapter and this text, try to ask yourself questions 1-4 above every time that you encounter a new definition.

 ::: { .pause }
 You can try this out for the definition of a "perfect square".
 Can you come up with examples of numbers that are perfect squares, and examples of numbers that are not perfect squares?
 How do you _prove_ that a number is _not_ a perfect square.

 You can also try to consider more refined questions such as finding out if there exists a perfect square that is the sum of two other perfect squares.
 You can also try to see how you would define notions such as being a "perfect cube".
 (Can you try to think if there is a perfect cube which is the sum of two other perfect cubes?)
 :::

 ::: {.remark title="Ifs and equalities in definitions" #ifindef}
 The meaning of "if" is subtly different in the context of a _definition_ than it is in the context of a standalone mathematical statement.
 When we say that we define $n$ to be a perfect square if $n=k^2$ for some $k\in \N$, we are _defining_ the new property "perfect square" to be equivalent to the property that $n=k^2$ for some $k\in \N$.
 Since this is the _definition_ of this property, it means that $n$ is in fact a perfect square _if and only if_  $m=k^2$ for some $k\in \N$.
 We could have also said that we define $n$ to be a perfect square _if and only if_ (or use the abbreviation _iff_) $n=k^2$ for some $k\in \N^2$.
 We will sometimes use "iff" instead of "if" in definitions when it helps clarity, but since mathematicians typically use "if" in such cases, we will often follow this convention as well.

 Similarly, the equality symbol "$=$" plays a subtly different role in the context of a definition than it does elsewhere.
 When we say something like "we define $y= \sqrt{x}$" what we really mean is that we are _assigning_ the value $\sqrt{x}$ to $y$, as opposed to _asserting_ that $y$ equals $\sqrt{x}$.
 To compare with programming languages, in the context of a definition, the equality sign $=$ plays the role analogous to the assignment operator `=` in languages such as C, Python, or Javascript, while in other contexts it plays the role analogous to the "equal to" operator `==`.